markjchin123/hoddatasci-master-f2023/README.md

 *Assignments* You may collaborate with anyone and you may utilize any resource you wish to complete these assignments.

-*Final Project* All of the work on the final assignment must be your own.
+*Final Project* All of the work on the final assignment must be the work of you and your partner alone.
 Anyone’s work that you reference should be cited, as usual.
 All data that you do not personally collect must be cited, as with any other resource.

 If you have any questions at all about the honor code or how it will be applied, ask me right away.

 # Schedule

+(Le) indicates lecture classes
+(La) indicates lab classes

+## Thursday, August 24, Introduction

-## Tuesday, January 26 Topic for the Week: Getting Data– Tools of the Trade
+## Tuesday, August 29, (Le) Getting Data: Tools of the Trade

 *Resources*